-The Authority has twenty seven leases, which would be classified as finance leases under IFRS.
+The Authority has thirty leases, which would be classified as finance leases under IFRS.
 The asset valuation in the Balance Sheet is therefore based on the freehold interest in the asset.

 Twenty six of the leases were entered into prior to 2010 and therefore the Council has taken advantage of the statutory regulations allowing the income received to be retained as revenue income.
-The final lease has no annual rental payments; therefore there is no impact upon revenue income.